forivall/niftykb-ts3/COMMANDS.md

 ## Command reference
 This is a full list of commands supported by the plugin with a description about their function.
-You can send these commands to the plugin with `OutputDebugMessage`.
+You can send these commands to the plugin via MailSlot `\\.\mailslot\niftykb`, using the mailslot function in niftykb, or any other application.
 Some commands need a parameter, enter a value for the parameter after the command separated by a space.
 Values themselves may contain spaces.

 #### [Communication](#communication-arrow_double_up)